 2. ACADEMIC HONESTY

 - Scholars are expected to conduct themselves with honesty and integrity.
-Cheating on assignments, plagiarism, or improper acknowledgment of sources in written material will not be tolerated.
+Cheating on assignments, plagiarism, or improper acknowledgment of sources will not be tolerated.

 - Academic dishonesty includes all forms of misrepresentation in academic work, including any form of plagiarism, failure to acknowledge ideas or language taken from others, and the submission of work prepared by another person.

 - Scholars must not take content of any kind, including but not limited to papers, in whole or in part, from electronic sources online and must always acknowledge sources, including those from the Internet, and do their best to track down original authors.

 - Scholars must acknowledge unpublished as well as published sources including the work of other students and ideas derived from lectures and conversations.